What Is the Newest Treatment for Spinal Stenosis?

 Regain your mobility with Premia Spine!
 Contact us now

 One example, the TOPS System from Premia Spine, has received the breakthrough designation from the FDA, which allowed the start of an IDE investigation in 330 to 476 patients in the U.S. Patients with single-level spinal stenosis and spondylolisthesis may talk to their doctors about enrolling in this trial if they’re a good candidate for the TOPS System.
+In June 2023 it received FDA approval.
+The FDA granted TOPS approval for single-level spondylolisthesis between L3 and L5 with lumbar spinal stenosis.
+The system also earned a superiority-to-fusion claim for these spinal conditions, as it preserves motion in the lumbar spine.

-Why Consider The Latest Spinal Stenosis Treatment?
+Why Consider The Newest Spinal Stenosis Treatment?

 Patients suffering from spinal stenosis symptoms have many factors to consider when choosing a treatment route.
 Although spinal fusion has been used since the early 1900s, it presents many notable downsides.
 Dynamic stabilization systems have a shorter history, but they were developed with the drawbacks of fusion in mind.
 Therefore, this route of treatment can help you avoid complications including: